cinemagoer/cinemagoer/docs/usage/info2xml.rst

 the README.package file), to replace these references with their own strings (e.g.: a link to a web page); it's up to the user, to be sure that the output of the defaultModFunct function is valid XML.

+IMDb's downloadable datasets do not populate these legacy text-reference maps.
+This behavior is retained for manually constructed objects and XML imported from older applications; it does not affect ordinary S3 retrieval results.

 DTD